microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement/DeviceManagement/docs/v1.0-beta/Update-MgDeviceManagementDeviceCompliancePolicy.md

 ```

 ### -ScheduledActionsForRule
-The list of scheduled action per rule for this compliance policy.
+The list of scheduled action for this rule
-This is a required property when creating any individual per-platform compliance policies.
 To construct, please use Get-Help -Online and see NOTES section for SCHEDULEDACTIONSFORRULE properties and create a hash table.

 ```yaml